 We are all grateful for the life-saving work first responders do, and we understand that they must be able to get to emergencies quickly in order to save those lives.
 However, there is no doubt that emergency vehicles speeding through city streets are also very dangerous to other drivers and pedestrians who are going about their day.
 While first responders and the municipality for which they work are generally immune from lawsuits if someone is injured or killed in a vehicle accident, there are situations in which a personal injury lawsuit might be allowed.
-We take a look at the laws protecting first responders, how often accidents happen, and when a lawsuit might be an option.
+Our Indianapolis auto accident attorney takes a look at the laws protecting first responders, how often accidents happen, and when a lawsuit might be an option.

 Understand Indiana’s Move-Over Law

 As licensed drivers in Indiana, we all have a responsibility to protect emergency workers.
 First responders and utility workers on the side of the road are at risk of being hit by cars speeding by as they perform essential duties.
 That is why, under Indiana law, you are required to either slow down or move over when passing by on a city street or highway.
 As soon as you see flashing lights, you must reduce your speed and change lanes if you are on a multi-lane road or move as far over in your lane as you can on a single-lane road.
 If you are unable to put a lane between yourself and the emergency vehicle, you are required to reduce your speed to at least 10 miles per hour less than the posted speed limit.
 If you fail to move over and/or slow down, and you hit an emergency vehicle, you will be fined and could lose your license for up to two years.
 If a worker is injured or killed, you could wind up in prison.
 Indiana’s move-over law applies to the following kinds of vehicles:

 - Police cars

 - Fire and rescue trucks and equipment

 - Highway maintenance vehicles